pegaltier/awesome-utils-dev/utils-coding/utils-angular.md

 ### UNIT TESTS

-- Jest is faster because is not testing the rendering so html + css but just the dom tree.
-Since Jest does not run on a real browser instead it uses jsdom. there is a potential risk that jsdom differs from your targetted browser.
+- Jest is faster because it does not run on a real browser instead it uses jsdom.
+It's not testing the rendering (html/css) but just the dom tree.
+So there is a potential risk that jsdom differs from your targetted browser.
 - Karma is slower because is testing using a real browser so the unit test are certainly working as expected in a real browser.

-in the context of a large application with a lot of tests we need a quick tool so Jest seem adapted, the html rendering will then be tested with e2e tests.
+In the context of a large application with a lot of tests we need a quick tool so Jest seem adapted, the html rendering will then be tested with e2e tests.

 ### STRATEGY